AdobeDocs/experience-manager-learn.en/help/foundation/security/develop-for-cross-origin-resource-sharing.md

 ---
-title: Develop for Cross-Origin Resource Sharing (CORS)
-seo-title: Develop for Cross-Origin Resource Sharing (CORS) with AEM
+title: Develop for Cross-Origin Resource Sharing (CORS) with AEM
 description: A short example of leveraging CORS to access AEM content from an external web application via client-side JavaScript.
-seo-description: A short example of leveraging CORS to access AEM content from an external web application via client-side JavaScript.
 version: 6.3, 6,4, 6.5
 sub-product: foundation, content-services, sites
 feature: